Leaving group: Activation

 In S_{N}1 and E1 reactions, protonation or complexation with a Lewis acid commonly transform a poor leaving group into a good one.
 Then the reaction proceeds with (respectively) nucleophilic attack or elimination.
 For example, protonation before departure allows a molecule to formally lose such poor leaving groups as hydroxide.

-The same principle is applies in Friedel-Crafts reactions.
+The same principle applies in Friedel-Crafts reactions.
 There, a strong Lewis acid is required to generate a carbocation from an alkyl halide or an acylium ion from an acyl halide.

 In Friedel-Crafts alkylations, the normal halogen leaving group order is reversed, and the reaction rate follows RF > RCl > RBr > RI.
 This effect is due to their greater ability to complex the Lewis acid catalyst.
 The actual group that leaves is an "ate" complex between the Lewis acid and the formal leaving group.

-Spontaneous departures
+Spontaneous departure

 Any leaving group comparable to triflate is called a super leaving group; such compounds generally autoionize if the electrofuge can form a stable carbocation.
 Thus, the most commonly encountered organic triflates are alkenyl, aryl, and methyl triflates, of which none can form stable carbocations.
-Conversely, mixed acyl-triflyl anhydrides smoothly undergo Friedel-Crafts acylation, where the corresponding acyl halides would require a strong Lewis acid catalyst.
+Conversely, mixed acyl-triflyl anhydrides smoothly acylate arenes, where the corresponding acyl halides would require a strong Lewis acid catalyst.

 Even more reactive are the hyper leaving groups, which are stronger than triflate and react with reductive elimination.
 Prominent hyper leaving groups include various halonium ions, such as diaryl iodonium salts; and other λ^{3}-iodanes.

-Hyper leaving groups can be displaced by extraordinarily weak nucleophiles, in part because entropy favors splitting one molecule into three.
-Heating neat samples of (CH3)2Cl+ [CHB11Cl11]- under reduced pressure methylated the very poorly nucleophilic carborane anion, with concomitant expulsion of the CH3Cl leaving group.
+Hyper leaving groups can be displaced by extraordinarily weak nucleophiles, in part because entropy favors splitting one molecule into three:

+Heating neat samples of (CH3)2Cl+ [CHB11Cl11]- under reduced pressure methylates the very poorly nucleophilic carborane anion, with concomitant expulsion of the CH3Cl leaving group.
 Likewise, dialkylhalonium hexafluoroantimonate salts alkylate other alkyl halides to give exchanged products.